3 reasons why your company should care about learning analytics

 You’re drinking your morning coffee and plugging away at your to-do list when your boss pings you on MS TEAMS and asks you to organize a corporate online training program for your fully-remote team.
 At first, you think: No big deal!
 I can set up a couple of training sessions and call it a day!

 But then you come across The LinkedIn Workplace Learning Report which found that 94% of employees are more likely to stay with an employer who invested in their skills and professional development.
 Okay, there’s a lot more riding on this than you initially thought.
+With that in mind, naturally, you put all your effort into acing this task.

 Step One: Source a custom eLearning program focused on upskilling your employees – check.